 The three principles of investingSection titled The three principles of investing

 These three principles are attributed to Jack Bogle (founder of Vanguard) and Ray Dalio (from the hedge fund Bridgewater Associates).
-(I credit Frank Vasquez from Risk Parity Radio with introducing me to these.)
+(I credit Frank Vasquez from Risk Parity Radio for introducing me to these.)

 The macro-allocation principle says that portfolios made of similar asset classes in similar proportions will act over 90 percent the same.
 All 100 percent stock portfolios will act over 90 percent the same, for example.
-This means changes to the proportions within the asset classes are somewhat moot when it comes to returns, gains, losses, and so on.
+Changes to the proportions within the asset classes are somewhat moot regarding returns, gains, losses, and so on.

-The Holy Grail of Investing says that asset classes have an environment in which they perform best.
+The Holy Grail of Investing says that asset classes have an environment where they perform best.
 Consider a quad chart.
 The first column is an inflationary environment where the purchasing power of a currency reduces.
 The second column is a deflationary environment; purchasing power of the same currency increases.
 The top row is a growth environment.
 The bottom row is a compressing environment.
 What we want to do, according to this principle, is choose different asset classes that perform well in each environment and then set proportions to our comfort.
-In general, this means equities, bonds, gold, and something like commodities (or literally commodities).
-The key is that each asset class should have low- or negative-correlation with the others.
+In general, this means equities, bonds, gold, and commodities.
+The key is that each asset class should have a low or negative correlation with the others.

-The simplicity principle says we want to abide by the previous two principles while minimizing the number of securities and fees; simple.
+The simplicity principle says we want to minimize the number of securities and fees to balance preservation and return of capital; simple.

 Investing, speculating, and gambling aren’t the sameSection titled Investing, speculating, and gambling aren’t the same

-In the case of carnivals we’d likely call it spending money and not gambling because we’re usually not hoping for nor expecting a higher value return compared to the cash put in, which is different than how many feel about going to the casino or playing the lottery.
+In the case of carnivals we’d likely call it spending money and not gambling because we’re usually not hoping for, nor expecting, a higher value return compared to the cash put in, which is different than how many of us feel going to the casino or playing the lottery.